-Regional variation of expected flow over the disk is to be expected: flow at the boundaries should be lower than at the centre.
+Regional variation of expected flow over the disc is to be expected: flow at the boundaries should be lower than at the center.
 Indeed, one can calculate the mean flow per unit length in the network as follows.

-The mean total length of the intersection of the Poisson line pattern with the disk is given by (mean number of lines hitting disk) \(\times\) average intersection length:
+The mean total length of the intersection of the Poisson line pattern with the disc is given by (mean number of lines hitting disk) $\times$ average intersection length:

-and this is therefore the mean total network length in the disk.
+and this is therefore the mean total network length in the disc.